Frequently Asked Questions

 - Please email all supporting materials (song lyrics, recording, and personal statement) to firstname.lastname@example.org WITHIN ONE WEEK of registering for intermediate-to-advanced camp.
 Materials will be evaluated to determine the songwriter’s understanding of lyric writing basics (title, theme, verse, chorus, and rhyme scheme) and interest in growing their skills.
 Songwriters unable to submit their materials WITHIN ONE WEEK of registering – or whose materials do not demonstrate an understanding of songwriting appropriate for the intermediate-to-advanced camp session – will receive a refund or may choose to enroll in the beginner-to-intermediate camp session, space permitting.
 We will evaluate and respond to supporting materials within one week of submission.

-The June session is for beginner to intermediate level songwriters, ages 11 to 18.
+June Camp is for beginner-to-intermediate level songwriters, ages 11 to 18.
 Previous songwriting experience, owning an instrument or having musical proficiency are not required.

-The July session, with added emphasis on recording techniques and co-writing, is for intermediate to advanced level songwriters, ages 11 to 18.
+July Camp, with added emphasis on recording techniques and co-writing, is for intermediate-to-advanced [+bold] level songwriters, ages 11 to 18.
 Previous songwriting experience is required.
-All applicants to the Intermediate to Advanced Songwriting Camp must submit lyrics and a recording of one song they have written or co-written.
+All applicants to July Camp must submit lyrics and a recording of one song they have written or co-written.
 A statement about the song and previous songwriting instruction is also required.
 See additional details below.

-Songwriters who have participated in a previous Museum Songwriting Camp, Songwriting Tune-Up, or Words & Music Program through their school may be eligible to register for July camp without application.
-Please email email@example.com to confirm an application waiver before registration.
+Songwriters who have participated in a previous Museum Songwriting Camp, Songwriting Tune-Up, or Words & Music Program through their school may register for July Camp without submitting application materials.

 - Beginner: A beginner songwriter has little to no experience writing songs but is eager and excited to learn and make new friends who share this interest.